-1. Define the areas for which plume characteristics will be calculated.
-For the purposes of remediation phase performance evaluation monitoring, arsenic and selenium plume areas on the former smelter site and in the near downgradient area in the City of East Helena and in Lamping Field have been selected, to allow integration of results from multiple monitoring points into a single analytically-derived measure of plume

-- characteristics.
-The plume stability evaluation areas on and downgradient of the former smelter site are shown on Figure 2-3. - 2.
+- 1. Define the areas for which plume characteristics will be calculated.
+For the purposes of remediation phase performance evaluation monitoring, arsenic and selenium plume areas on the former smelter site and in the near downgradient area in the City of East Helena/Lamping Field have been selected, to allow integration of results from multiple monitoring points into a single analytically-derived measure of plume characteristics.
+The plume stability evaluation areas on and downgradient of the former smelter site are shown on Figure 2-1. - 2.
 Select a representative set of monitoring wells from the monitoring well network with sufficient spatial distribution to define the extent of the contaminant plume within the plume stability evaluation area over multiple years.
-The well sets for the arsenic and selenium plume stability analysis will be sampled in October 2018, and are summarized in Table 2-3 and shown on Figures 2-2 and 2-3.
+The well set specific to the arsenic and selenium plume stability analysis will be sampled during the fall 2019 monitoring event only (Table 2-2), although some of these wells will also be sampled in spring 2019 as part of the trend analysis monitoring outlined in Section 2.1.
+The plume stability analyses will be performed for the fall season only since this is the period of minimum year to year hydrologic variability (as compared to spring), and to reduce the spring season monitoring scope and costs.
 Note that the selected well sets for the areas downgradient of the Facility differ for each of the COCs, since the plume configurations are different for arsenic and selenium. - 3.
 For each well, calculate an annual average concentration of the COC.
-A single average concentration will be calculated for paired or nested wells (see Table 2-3), in order to associate one average concentration at a given location. - 4.
-Generate a grid file of interpolated concentration values within the given plume stability area for an individual monitoring year and contaminant, using spatial analysis software such as Surfer® by Golden Software.
+A single average concentration will be calculated for paired or nested wells (see Table 2-2), in order to associate one average concentration at a given location. - 4.
+Generate a grid file of interpolated concentration values within the given plume stability area for an individual monitoring year and contaminant, using spatial analysis software such as Surfer[®] by Golden Software.
 As noted in Ricker (2008), grid files are typically generated on log-transformed concentration data (for smoother interpolation), then transformed back to original concentration units prior to further calculations. - 5.
 Use the grid file to calculate various average plume metrics for the monitoring year, including: - a.
 Plume area; - b.
 Average plume concentration; and - c.
 Plume centroid of concentration.

 As described in Ricker (2008), calculated values of these metrics may then be compared over time using trend testing techniques (such as those described above in Section 2.1) to determine the presence or absence of any trends in total plume area or average plume concentration.
-For example, the average arsenic concentration greater than 0.010 mg/L within the plume stability area, calculated on an annual average basis for a range of monitoring years, can be plotted and tested for trend to determine if there is a statistically significant trend.
-In addition, Ricker (2008) notes that for shrinking plumes, the plume centroid of concentration (or mass) should recede toward the source over time; if the plume is transient (migrating away from the source) or expanding, the centroid of concentration will show migration downgradient away from the source.
-Therefore, by calculating and plotting centroids of concentration over a number of years, plume stability (expanding, stable, shrinking or transient) can be further evaluated.
+For example, the average arsenic concentration greater than 0.010 mg/L within the plume stability area, calculated on an annual average basis for a range of monitoring years, can be plotted and tested to determine if there is a statistically significant trend.
+In addition, Ricker (2008) notes that the location of the plume centroid of concentration or mass can be calculated and mapped over time, to provide further evidence of temporal plume behavior and stability (i.e., whether the plume is expanding, stable, shrinking, or otherwise fluctuating).